 Public administration professionals include city managers, urban and regional planners and medical and health service administrators.
 A bachelor's degree is required to become a city manager or medical and health service administrators.
 Urban and regional planners must also have a master's degree.

 Public administration students learn how to set public policy, communicate effectively, create budgets and understand financial reports.
 Organizing people and assets, mediating conflicts and designing programs are also covered in bachelor's and master's degree programs.
 Health care administrators, urban planners and city managers are all examples of public administration positions.
 Other possible careers include non-profit management, court administration and community organization.

 Health care administrators manage organizations such as hospitals and clinics.
 Duties can vary widely, depending on specialization and level within the organization.
 Clinical health care administrators might oversee trauma care or surgery departments, while general administrators manage the overall functioning of an entire practice or organization.
-The U.S. Bureau of Labor Statistics (BLS) reported that employment of health care administrators, also called medical and health services managers, is expected to increase by 23% from 2012-2022, reflecting the overall growth of the healthcare industry (www.bls.gov).
-The BLS also reported that, as of May 2013, mean earnings for this field were $101,340 per year.
+The U.S. Bureau of Labor Statistics (BLS) reported that employment of health care administrators, also called medical and health services managers, is expected to increase by 18% from 2018 to 2028, reflecting the overall growth of the healthcare industry (www.bls.gov).
+The BLS also reported that, as of May 2018, mean earnings for this field were $113,730 per year.
 A master's degree in public administration is often necessary for these positions.

 Urban and Regional Planner